tgstation/tgstation/.github/guides/MAPS_AND_AWAY_MISSIONS.md

 | Escape Shuttles |  [`config/unbuyableshuttles.txt`](https://github.com/tgstation/tgstation/blob/master/config/unbuyableshuttles.txt) |
 | Away Missions | [`config/awaymissionconfig.txt`](https://github.com/tgstation/tgstation/blob/master/config/awaymissionconfig.txt) |

 Each .txt file will have instructions on how to appropriately add your map to the file.
+If you're unsure about certain values, ask for help during the PR process (or beforehand).

 ## MAP DEPOT